harshkalirawana/zomato_assignment/README.md

 Overview

 This project is a front-end user interface developed for a restaurant chatbot system.
 The interface, titled **Nugget Elegance**, is designed to provide customers with an interactive and informative platform to inquire about the restaurant's services.
-The application is responsive and visually appealing, built using HTML, Tailwind CSS, and JavaScript.
+The application is visually appealing, built using HTML, Tailwind CSS, and JavaScript.

 Objectives